stoeps13/connections-doc/source/user/communities/t_com_creating_community_blog.md

 -   If your community is a moderated community, which is a public community that users must ask to join, the blog is public, and displays on the Public Blogs page and the **My Blogs** page.
 -   If your community is restricted, the blog is also restricted and is for the exclusive use of community members.
 The blog does not display on the Public Blogs page, but you can view and manage it from the **My Blogs** page.

+!!! note
-**Note:** If you create a blog for a restricted community, but then change the community to a public community, the blog is displayed on the Public Blogs page and is available for all to read.
+    If you create a blog for a restricted community, but then change the community to a public community, the blog is displayed on the Public Blogs page and is available for all to read.

 ## Creating a community blog {#section_m25_yhr_g5b .section}